 Michael was the co-author of the New York autism insurance legislation that was signed into law in 2011.
 Michael has been invited to testify before the NYS Senate and NYS Assembly on autism related issues on numerous occasions.
 He has also been invited by OPWDD commissioner, and Assembly and Senate Mental Health Chairs to testify on many occasions.

 Michael is a certified Medicaid broker for Self Direction/CSS since 2008.
 He is a graduate of NY State Partners in Policymaking.
 He served on the board of the Albany Autism Society, OPWDD Capital District Family Support Services Council and started the Capital Region Autism Biomedical Support Group.
 He has a degree in Business Marketing.
 Mr. Smith has presented to the NYS Occupational Therapy Association, Autism conferences and other organizations on legislative advocacy.
-Michael persuaded and worked with his town to create its first municipal summer autism recreation program in New York state.
+Michael worked with his town to create its first municipal summer autism recreation program in New York state.

+Somewhere in between being an advocate, a parent, writing legislation and interviewing autism experts Michael enjoys playing guitar, hiking the Adirondacks, cooking, fishing, vegetable gardening, and spending time with family and friends.
 Somewhere in between being an advocate, a parent, writing legislation and doing on interviewing autism experts Michael enjoys playing guitar, hiking the Adirondacks, cooking, fishing, vegetable gardening, and spending time with family and friends.